How do Class Teams at WPI work?

 WPI IT has created a Class Team in Microsoft Teams for all WPI courses.

-- Are already enrolled in these Class Teams.
+- Are already enrolled in these Class Teams as owners.

 - TAs, PLAs, and Graders will need to be manually added to be able to access the Class Team.
 There are only 2 roles available: Teacher and Student.
 You will need to determine how you would like to classify them based on tasks you will assign in your Class Team.